esaia/interactive-real-estate-website/content/doc/how-to-add-clickable-zones-to-building-images-with-svg.md

 # How to add clickable zones to building images with SVG

-Transform static building images into engaging, clickable experiences with our SVG-based interactive tool.
+Transform static building images into engaging, clickable experiences with our SVG-based interactive tool in your WordPress website.

 ### Adding project